arrayio/AIPs/AIPS/AIP-3.md

 /// the dapp registry interface extends ERC721 interface interface AIP3 is ERC721 {

-    /// @notice owner of the dapp identified by name
-    /// @param name - the unique name of the dapp function ownerOfName(string name) external view returns (account owner);

-    /// @notice owner of the dapp identified by hash
-    /// @param hash - the deterministic IPFS hash of the dapp function ownerOfHash(bytes32 hash) external view returns (account owner);

-    /// @notice get tokenId by dapp name
-    /// @param name - the unique name of the dapp function idByName(string name) external view returns (uint256 tokenId);

-    /// @notice get tokenId by IPFS hash
-    /// @param hash - the deterministic IPFS hash of the dapp function idByHash(bytes32 hash) external view returns (uint256 tokenId);

     /// @notice reserves a name using namehash
     /// @param namhash - is a hash of name+account+salt
-    function preRegister(bytes32 namehash) external;
+    function reserve(bytes32 namehash) external;

     /// @notice register a new unique name of dapp.
     /// @dev this function registers a new name (if it has not been registered before)
     /// and assigns a version and bundle hash to it.
-    /// if this name is taken, it checks if recent preRegistration with namehash has
+    /// if this name is taken, it checks if recent `reserve()` with namehash has
-    /// was the first one to attempt preRegistration.
+    /// was the first one to attempt pre registration.
 If it was, it transfers the ownership
     /// to this author.
     /// @param name - the utf-8 name of the dapp.
     /// @param locale - the language code of the name, e.g. ru_RU.